John T. Arundel

 John T. Arundel (1 September 1841 – 30 November 1919) was an English entrepreneur who was instrumental in the development of the mining of phosphate rock on the Pacific islands of Nauru and Banaba (Ocean Island).
-Williams & Macdonald (1985) described J.T.
-Arundel as "a remarkable example of that mid-Victorian phenomenon, the upright, pious and adventurous Christian English businessman."
+Williams & Macdonald (1985) described him as "a remarkable example of that mid-Victorian phenomenon, the upright, pious and adventurous Christian English businessman."

 Early life

-His father owned a gentleman's outfitter in the City of London and a warehouse business on the Thames estuary, with the family living at Gravesend.
-The family were active in the Congregational Church, and through a church connection he joined Houlder Brothers & Co., a firm that provided ships for migration to New Zealand and Australia.
+His father owned a gentleman's outfitter in the City of London and a warehouse business on the Thames estuary; the family lived at Gravesend, Kent.
+They were active in the Congregational Church, and through a church connection he joined Houlder Brothers & Co., a firm that provided ships for migration to New Zealand and Australia.

 Early career

-In 1860, J.T.
-Arundel travelled on a Houlder Brothers & Co ship into the Pacific, calling at the Chincha Islands, on which guano was mined for refining into superphosphate.
-J.T.
-Arundel took an interest in the potential of the fertiliser business and in 1868 the company sent him on a second voyage into the Pacific to pursue opportunities.
+In 1860, Arundel travelled on a Houlder Brothers & Co ship into the Pacific, calling at the Chincha Islands, on which guano was mined for refining into the fertiliser superphosphate.
+He took an interest in the potential of the fertiliser business and in 1868 the company sent him on a second voyage into the Pacific to pursue opportunities.

-When J.T.
-Arundel set off in 1871 to develop a business in the Pacific he left his fiancée Eliza Eleanor (Lillie) Whibley in England, as he wanted to secure their financial security by achieving success with his business ventures.
-J .T.
-Arundel and Lillie Whibley were not to marry until 1881.
-Following their marriage Lillie Arundel would travel into the central Pacific with J.T.
-Arundel when he would visit the various islands on which his company had operations.
-Lillie Arundel gave birth in 1884 to their second daughter while on Manra, then known as Sydney Island, giving her the name of that island.
+When Arundel set off in 1871 to develop a business in the Pacific, he left his fiancée Eliza Eleanor (Lillie) Whibley in England, as he wanted to secure their financial future by achieving success with his business ventures.
+He and Lillie Whibley were not to marry until 1881.
+Following their marriage, his wife would accompany him when he would visit the various central Pacific islands on which his company had operations.
+Lillie gave birth in 1884 to their second daughter while on Manra, then known as Sydney Island, giving her the name of that island.

-In 1898 Fred Whibley, Lillie's younger brother, arrived in Sydney, after 10 years in the United States and Canada.
-J .T.
-Arundel offered Fred Whibley a position with John T. Arundel & Co.
-Fred Whibley declined and chose to become an island trader on Niutao in what is now Tuvalu.
-A harmonious working relationship would have been unlikely given the pious Christian attitudes of J.T.
+In 1898, Fred Whibley, Lillie's younger brother, arrived in Sydney, after 10 years in the United States and Canada.
+J. T. Arundel offered Fred Whibley a position with John T. Arundel & Co., but Fred declined and chose to become an island trader on Niutao in what is now Tuvalu.
+A harmonious working relationship would have been unlikely, given the pious Christian attitudes of J.T.
 Arundel and Fred Whibley's reputation as the 'black sheep' of the family.

 John T. Arundel & Co.

-In 1871 with financial support from Houlder Brothers and Co., he established John T. Arundel & Co.
+In 1871, with financial support from Houlder Brothers and Co., he established John T. Arundel & Co.
 The initial activities were carried out by the two companies.
-Houlder Brothers and Co leased Flint Island from the British government and Arundel managed the guano digging in the central part of the island from 1875 to 1880.
-In 1872, Caroline Island was leased by the Houlder Brothers.
-In 1881, the lease was later taken over by Arundel (for whom one of the islets is named).
+Houlder Brothers leased Flint Island from the British government, and Arundel managed the guano digging in the central part of the island from 1875 to 1880.
+In 1872, Caroline Island was leased by Houlder Brothers.
+In 1881, the lease was taken over by Arundel (for whom one of the islets is named).

-John T. Arundel & Co went on to engage in mining guano on other Pacific islands and also established coconut plantations and traded in copra and other commodities.
-The company operated from Sydney, Australia with business interests in the Pacific that included:
+John T. Arundel & Co went on to engage in mining guano on other Pacific islands, established coconut plantations, and traded in copra and other commodities.
+The company operated from Sydney, Australia, with business interests in the Pacific that included: